384 pp., 6.125 x 9.25, 86 halftones, 17 maps, 1 table, index

 About the Author

-Jay Barnes is President/CEO of the North Carolina Aquarium Society and lives in Raleigh, North Carolina.
-He has worked with the Aquariums since 1980, and was director of the Aquarium at Pine Knoll Shores for more than twenty years.
-He is author of several books on hurricanes, including North Carolina's Hurricane History, now in its fourth edition, and Florida's Hurricane History, now in its second edition.
-He often appears on media outlets such as The Weather Channel, NBC Nightly News, and The Discovery Channel.
+Jay Barnes, president and CEO of the North Carolina Aquarium Society, lives in Raleigh, North Carolina.
+He is author of several books on hurricanes and often appears on media outlets such as the Weather Channel, NBC Nightly News, and the Discovery Channel.

 For more information about Jay Barnes, visit the Author Page.